Secure-UPMEM/SecUPMEM/README.md

 ## Setup
 For all applications, you need to install the UPMEM SDK: https://sdk.upmem.com/

 Note: The UPMEM SDK provides a simulator that you can use to run our code without requiring access to the real hardware.
 However, the simulator cannot be used to reproduce our performance results.

 For each application, please refer to the respective baseline repository for complete instructions on how to set up the environment.

+## Dataset
+Our scheme is evaluated using MLP inference, DLRM inference, logistic regression training, and linear regression training.
+To evaluate our implementation, we use randomly generated inputs.